Coldeye0402/Microeconometrics_TA_Session/Session1/instruction for Lyx.md

 For Windows there are two main choices: MiKTeX and TeXLive.For Macs there is:  MacTeX. here we take Windows systen and TexLive for example.

-1. go to this page to download Texlive2018 (https://www.tug.org/texlive/acquire-netinstall.html)
+1. go to the following page to download Texlive2018 (https://www.tug.org/texlive/acquire-netinstall.html)
 ![Texlive_download](Figures/Texlive_download.png)

 2. double click the [.exe] file and start installing.